 Choose one (or more) of the following methods.
 Continue treatment while warm, humid conditions remain to prevent further infections.

-- Treat with baking soda solution to remaining leaves every 7 days.
-Use 1 teaspoon baking soda per quart of water in a spray bottle.
-Apply as a preventative or to stop early outbreaks.
+- Treat the remaining leaves with a baking soda / castile soap solution every 7 days.
+Use 5 milliliters (1 teaspoon) of baking soda plus 5 milliliters (1 teaspoon) of liquid castile soap per 1 liter (quart) of water in a spray bottle.
+Apply as a preventative measure or to halt early outbreaks.

 - Treat powdery mildew with a milk solution every 7-10 days.
 The protein in milk may create an antiseptic effect when exposed to sunlight.
 Use a 40% milk to 60% water solution.
-Spray on leaves of affected and nearby plants, lightly coating all surfaces while the sun is shining for best effect.
+Spray on the leaves of affected and nearby plants, lightly coating all surfaces while the sun shines for the best effect.

 6. Remove affected leaves or plants, and destroy them.